Georgina Pope Yeatman: Architectural projects

 She also designed plans for a residential housing development that was built near Paoli, Pennsylvania, an addition to the Oakburne School, individual homes and residential developments in New Hampshire and Virginia, and an addition to her alma mater, the Shipley School.

 A member of the American Association of Architects and boards of directors of the Philadelphia Housing Association and Octavia Hill Association, Yeatman also served as an architectural consultant to the Young Women's Christian Association (YWCA) in Philadelphia.

 Personal interests

 Registered as a member of the Democratic Party, Yeatman, reportedly enjoyed horseback riding.
-In November 1936, Yeatman purchased approximately 25,000 acres of land in Beaufort County, North Carolina from the University of Chicago.
+In November 1936, Yeatman purchased approximately 25,000 acres of land in Carteret County, North Carolina from the University of Chicago.
 Described as "unsuited for cultivation," the land was reportedly a haven for wildlife, including bear, deer and quail.

 Death

 Yeatman died at her home in North Carolina on October 30, 1982.
 She was survived by a sister, two daughters and a grandson.
 Her funeral was held in North Carolina.